pyk/pyk.sh/tutorials/2022-04-12-profanity-on-macos-m1.md

 ---
-layout: post.njk
+layout: tutorial.njk
-title: |
-    Generate Vanity Wallet Address on macOS M1
+title: How to generate vanity wallet address on macOS M1
-description: |
+description:
+    In this tutorial, I will show you how to generate vanity wallet address on macOS M1.
 This is quick note on how to run profanity on macOS M1.
 Make sure you run the terminal using Rosetta.
 Then clone the profanity repo.
 date: 2022-04-12
-permalink: /vanity-wallet-on-macos/
 tags:
     - post
+    - tutorial
     - eth
 ---